 What Hotels and Accommodations Are Nearby?

 As we said slightly earlier in this article, Nishiki market is extremely central in Kyoto.
 This means that there is, quite frankly, a staggering number of great hotels nearby.
 While there are several that we’re sure you’d be able to find online, there are two that stand out for us.

 Firstly, there is Grids Kyoto.
 This is an amazing hotel and hostel, ideal for people with any budget.
 If you’re a bit strapped for cash and you’re coming through Kyoto as part of your gap year, you could check out the hostel section and get a room at a great price.

-As is the way with Japanese hospitality, even these budget rooms look absolutely lovely – with places to charge your devices, secluded lights, and privacy curtains.
+As is the way with Japanese hospitality, even budget rooms are fantastic – with places to charge your devices, secluded lights, and privacy curtains.